-The Jokin Cliffs boast one of the most beautiful landscapes of New Caledonia, complete with gorgeous grey boulders, lush nature and turquoise water.
-This sheltered bay makes it great place for snorkeling.
-The coral reef is globally degraded here, but it shelters a decent variety of colorful fish species and you might be lucky enough to spot sharks and sea turtles in the deeper areas.
+With its granite boulders, lush jungle and turquoise waters, the Jokin Cliffs boast one of the most beautiful scenery of New Caledonia.
+This sheltered bay is a great snorkeling location.
+Even if its coral reef is quite damaged, it shelters a decent variety of colorful fish species and you might be lucky enough to spot sharks and sea turtles in the deeper areas.

-Easy water entrance is made possible by a ladder fixed on the concrete platform at the bottom of the stairs.
+Easy water entrance is from a ladder fixed on a concrete platform.

-Starting from the stairs, you will first swim over a shallow rocky seabed (↕1.5-3m) punctuated with a few coral heads.
+Starting from the stairs, you will first swim over a shallow rocky seabed (↕3-10ft/1.5-3m) punctuated by a few coral heads.
 This area does not teem with fish, but butterflyfish, triggerfish and wrasses can be spotted here and there.
-As you swim towards the reefs located at the bay’s outer side (on your left when facing the sea), water depth quickly increases.
-You will then discover coral flats (↕0.5-1m) almost breaking the water surface, separated by deeper areas (↕6-8m).
+As you swim towards the reefs located outside the bay, you will notice that the depth slightly increases.
+You will then reach large shallow patch reefs (↕2-3ft/0.5-1m), separated by deeper sandy areas (↕20-26ft/6-8m).